na-na-hi/renget/archive/KaruKaruBagOfGoodies.md

 ## How do I use the ban XML tag ?
 To put it simply, the AI will read it as something it's forbidden to do.
 Although it might not work 10/10 times, the success rate is high enough to be enjoyable.
 Place the instructions you want the AI to *not* follow or avoid in this tag.

+You can play around with words other than ban such as; restrictions, forbidden, omit, etc. Because the weight of the word you use matters!

 Be aware that:
 ```